 Your offer should be appropriate to your needs.
 It can be in a school, college or in work-based training.
 Most young people will have several different offers.

 - Local schools offer you the opportunity to continue into sixth form.

 - Further Education colleges offer a broad spread of courses and vocational (work-based) learning.

 - An apprenticeship supports you to start learning and earning right away

 If none of these seem quite right you should talk to an adviser at your school right away.
 There are other options available, but these may need some time to arrange.

 Crucial: Most people like to have their offer sorted out by the end of the spring terms, so they can concentrate on their GCSEs.
-If you don't have an offer sorted by then, though it is not too late.
-You can contact your local Further Education College for September starts right up to the beginning of term, and there are training providers who can support you to start at any point in the year.
+If you don't have an offer sorted by then, though, it is not too late.
+You can always contact your local Further Education College for September starts right up to the beginning of term.
+Some courses may also be able to take late tarts.
+There are also training providers who can support you to start at any point in the year.